dexidp/helm-charts/.github/CONTRIBUTING.md

 The project accepts changes in the form of pull requests (or PRs).
-Pull requests allow maintainers to properly review the patch before accepting it and lets the CI ([GitHub Actions](https://docs.github.com/en/actions)) run automated checks to make sure the proposed change doesn't break anything.
+Pull requests allow maintainers to properly review the patch before accepting it and lets the continuous integration (CI) system, in this case [GitHub Actions](https://docs.github.com/en/actions), run automated checks to make sure the proposed change doesn't break anything.

 If you are new to GitHub or the concept of pull requests, check out the [official GitHub documentation](https://help.github.com/articles/about-pull-requests/).